cliffjsgit/class10-slides/slides.md

 ```

 Note:
 Last class we started looking classes.
 This should look very familiar with exception of the "(object)" at the end.
-This state is the same as what we wrote yesterday.
+This state is the same as what we wrote in the previous class.
 Today we are looking at inheritence which is defined between the parentheses.

 +++++